Brian Dixon (Australian footballer)

-Brian James Dixon (born 20 May 1936) is a former Australian rules footballer and Victorian politician.
+Brian James Dixon (20 May 1936 – 9 July 2025) was an Australian rules footballer and politician.
+He was born in Melbourne.

+Football career

-Dixon played 252 VFL games for Melbourne between 1954 and 1968, playing mostly on the wing.
+Dixon played 252 games for Melbourne in the Victorian Football League (VFL) between 1954 and 1968, playing mostly on the wing.
 He played in five premierships, winning Melbourne's best and fairest in 1960, while in 1961 he was selected in the All-Australian team and he also won the Tassie Medal for his performances at the 1961 Brisbane Carnival.
 In 2000 he was named in Melbourne's Team of the Century.